whash123/Covid_Vaccinations_Analysis/README.md

     .merge(continents, how = 'left', left_on = 'country', right_on = 'Country').drop('Country', axis = 1)\
     .rename(columns = {'Population': 'population', 'Continent': 'continent'})
 ```

+Now that we have this dictionary ready to be used, let's make a function where you can look at the top *n* number of countries and their progress so far, in raw vaccination numbers and population-adjusted numbers.

+This is important for 2 reasons: 1) there are way too many countries to make any chart with all of them readable or useful to use and 2) for the population-adjusted numbers, many of the countries with the lowest populations have the highest progress, biased by their low overall population.
+Being able to compare the progress of the top 30 or 50 countries, where the numbers are a bit more sensible to look at can give us more insights.

+Like all my other chart-building functions, if you download the notebook or script you can play around with them to create your own charts and find some interesting pieces of information yourself!

 ```
 def top_countries_chart(n = 25, time_period = 'date', pop_adjusted = True):